 In this early chamber music program designed specifically for you, you’ll work with Roberto Arundale, the AMFS ArtistYear Beginning Strings Fellow, and other high-level strings players to develop ensemble skills, learn extended techniques, and expand your independent musicianship.

-The Chamber Music Program is offered in two locations:
+The Chamber Music Program is offered in one location this year:

 - Basalt Elementary School

 - 3:45-5:00 pm (following Beginning Strings class)

 Beginning Strings Performances